Best & Worst Chevrolet Colorado Years

 • Safety first: head curtain side airbags and stability control became standard.
 Because who doesn’t want extra peace of mind?

-But hold your horses – even these shining years weren’t perfect.
-The 2004-2009 models faced a recall for faulty brake lamp switches.
+But hold your horses – even these gleaming years weren’t perfect.
+The 2004-2009 models faced a recall for defective brake lamp switches.
 Just goes to show, nobody’s flawless.

 The Neutral Years: 2007, 2008

 These years were all about finding balance.
-Chevy introduced new engines – a 2.9-liter four-cylinder and a 3.7-liter five-cylinder – aiming for that sweet spot between power and fuel efficiency.
+Chevy introduced new engines – a 2.9-liter four-cylinder and a 3.7-liter five-cylinder – aiming for that ideal spot between power and fuel efficiency.

 Tech-wise, they weren’t stragglers either.
 OnStar navigation?
 Check.
 Optional sunroof?
 You got it.
-But safety features were still playing catch-up, with just the fundamental essentials like dual-front airbags and daytime running lights.
+But safety features were still playing catch-up, with just the basic essentials like dual-front airbags and daytime running lights.

 The Worst Years: 2004, 2005, 2006, 2012

-Buckle up, because these years were a turbulent ride.
+Buckle up, because these years were a tumultuous ride.
 The 2004 model?
-A laundry list of issues:
+An extensive list of issues:

 • Electrical gremlins